abeluck/qubes-tor/README.md

 Qubes TorVM (qubes-tor)
 ==========================

-Qubes TorVM is a ProxyVM that provides torified networking to all its clients.
+Qubes TorVM is a ProxyVM service that provides torified networking to all its clients.

 By default, any AppVM using the TorVM as its NetVM will be fully torified, so even applications that are not Tor aware will be unable to access the outside network directly.

-Moreover, applications running behind a TorVM are not able to access globally identifying information (IP address and MAC address).
+Moreover, AppVMs running behind a TorVM are not able to access globally identifying information (IP address and MAC address).

-Due to the nature of the Tor network, only TCP and DNS traffic is allowed.
-All non-DNS UDP traffic is silently dropped.
+Due to the nature of the Tor network, only IPv4 TCP and DNS traffic is allowed.
+All non-DNS UDP and IPv6 traffic is silently dropped.

 ## Warning + Disclaimer